harrisaoz/FsRtfKit/README.md

 # Deployment to MS SQL Server CLR

-In order to create an assembly in Sql Server for the built DLL, the DLL dependencies must be loaded as assemblies.
+In order to create an assembly in Sql Server for a derivative library, the following DLL dependencies must be loaded as assemblies.

-The following DLLs are required:
+.Net Framework libraries:

 - System.Windows.Forms
 - System.Drawing
 - System.Runtime.Serialization.Formatters.Soap

+Libraries produced by this project:
 - FSharp.Core
+- FsRtfKit

 Simply copy these from the Microsoft.NET references folder (SYSTEM_DRIVE\Windows\Microsoft.NET\Framework[64]\<version>) and the bin\Release\net48 folder (FSharp.Core.dll and FsRtfKit.dll) to a single folder (referred to below as